 Results of Operations ("MD&A") is intended to help the reader understand the

 Company's financial condition and results of operations.
 The MD&A is provided as

 a supplement to, and should be read in conjunction with, our financial

 statements and the accompanying notes thereto.

-While we have begun to generate revenue from operations during quarter ending
+We did not generate revenue from operations during quarter ending August 31,

-expenses and we remain dependent on outside sources of financing to fund our
+2012, and we were completely dependent on outside sources of financing for our

 We conduct our business activities principally through Arkados, Inc., which is a